 When baking cakes, I like to use a dark Belgium 72% chocolate I get at Trader Joe’s.
-You can use Lily’s sugar free chocolate for a lower carb count.
+You can use Lily’s sugar free chocolate for a lower carb count or my favorite sugar free which is Choc Zero dark chocolate chips.
 I am not referring to this dessert as a keto dessert, because of the chocolate I prefer to use.

 How does hazelnut flour compare to almond flour when baking?

 I have baked a lot with almond flour and it seems they bake the same.
 Almond flour is slightly less expensive, so I wouldn’t choose hazelnut flour for baking unless I specifically wanted that hazelnut flavor as I do in this hazelnut chocolate torte.

 Why did I not use baking powder in this chocolate hazelnut cake?